EOSIO/eos/docs/cleos/introduction.md

 ## Introduction

 `cleos` is a command line tool that interfaces with the REST API exposed by `nodeos`.
+Developers can also use `cleos` to deploy, test EOSIO smart contracts.

 In order to use `cleos` you will need to have the end point (IP address and port number) to a `nodeos` instance and also configure `nodeos` to load the 'eosio::chain_api_plugin'.  `cleos` contains documentation for all of its commands.
 For a list of all commands known to `cleos`, simply run it with no arguments:

 ```bash
 Command Line Interface to EOSIO Client